My paper has been accepted – what next?

 - Copy editing

-- You’ll receive a link where you can download your PDF proof.
-In the same email, you’ll also be able to view a locked PDF with track changes to see what changes went through the copy editing stage.
+- You’ll receive a link where you can access your paper.
+You will be able to view the tracked changes to see the edits made during the copy editing stage.

-- Within 2 working days of downloading your PDF proof, it will need to be sent back to the production editor.
-Let the production editor know if you won’t be able to make this deadline.
+- Within 2 working days of receiving the proof link, the paper will need to be signed back to Production in the proofing system.
+Let the Production Editor know if you won’t be able to make this deadline.